taurushq-io/TERC-20/README.md

 [ERC-20](https://eips.ethereum.org/EIPS/eip-20) is the main standard to represent fungibles tokens on Ethereum and EVM blockchain.
 This ERC defines the functions, events and the behavior of a token implementing this interface.

-One of the main library used to build ERC-20 is OpenZeppelin.
+One of the main libraries used to build ERC-20 is OpenZeppelin.
 This library provides already all functions which are part of the standard.
-Nevertheless, OpenZeppelin does not provide a deployable contract, but only an [abstract](https://docs.soliditylang.org/en/v0.8.28/contracts.html#abstract-contracts) contract which can be used to build other contract though inheritance but cannot be deployed directly on the blockchain.
-You can find more information about their implementation in their [documentation](https://docs.openzeppelin.com/contracts/5.x/erc20)
+Nevertheless, OpenZeppelin does not provide a deployable contract, but only an [abstract](https://docs.soliditylang.org/en/v0.8.28/contracts.html#abstract-contracts) contract which can be used to build other contracts though inheritance but cannot be deployed directly on the blockchain.
+You can find more information about their implementation in their [documentation](https://docs.openzeppelin.com/contracts/5.x/erc20).

-TERC-20 aims to provides a minimal deployable implementation for standalone deployment (immutable) and proxy deployment (upgradeable) which allows the issueur (and only him) to mint and burn tokens.
+TERC-20 aims to provide a minimal deployable implementation for standalone deployment (immutable) and proxy deployment (upgradeable) which allows the issueur (and only him) to mint and burn tokens.

 TERC-20 exists in two different version: standalone and proxy: